Lavanya-Ragupathi/DiseasePrediction/README.md

 # DiseasePrediction
-Disease Prediction from symptoms using Nave Bayes Classifier
+Disease Prediction from symptoms using Decision tree classifier